wsydney76/craft-contentoverview/README.md

 );
 ```

-A custom module then can apply filter to the section query in an event handler, e.g.
+A custom module then can apply filter params to the section query in an event handler, e.g.

 ```php